 Passive income for this purpose generally includes, among other things, dividends, interest, rents, royalties, gains from commodities and securities transactions, and gains from assets that produce passive income.
 In determining whether a foreign corporation is a PFIC, a pro rata portion of the income and assets of each corporation in which it owns, directly or indirectly, at least a 25% interest (by value) is taken into account.
-Although not free from doubt, we do not believe that we were a PFIC for the taxable year ended December 31, 2021.
+Although not free from doubt, we do not believe that we were a PFIC for the taxable year ending December 31, 2021.
 However, it is not yet known whether we will be a PFIC for the taxable year ending December 31, 2022 or in subsequent taxable years.
-The determination of PFIC status is fact-specific, and a separate determination must be made each taxable year as to whether we are a PFIC (after the close of each such taxable year).
-Our status as a PFIC depends on the composition of our income (including whether reimbursements of certain refundable research tax credits will constitute gross income for purposes of the PFIC income test) and the composition and value of our assets.
-The value of our assets may be determined in large part by reference to the market value of the ADSs and our ordinary shares, which may fluctuate substantially.
-Our status as a PFIC may also depend in part upon how quickly we utilize the cash proceeds from our U.S. Offering (and the cash proceeds from other fund-raising activities) in our business.
+The determination must be made each taxable year as to whether we are a PFIC (after the close of each such taxable year).
+Our status as a PFIC our